rgrupesh/Personal-Blog/content/posts/Attention/Attention-Is-All-You-Need.md

 After that, we calculate the score by taking the dot product of query1*key1, query1*key2, and so on.
 We have a key vector of all input words since inputs are given parallelly.
 Also, we divide each score by sqrt of the dimension of a key vector which is 8, as the dimension of a key vector discussed in the paper is 64.
 Further, the result is passed through softmax operation so all the scores are positive and add up to 1.
-Fifth, the output of softmax is multiplied with the value vector(v1).
+The output of softmax is multiplied with the value vector(v1).
 Then, the result is summed up to produce the self-attention output of the first word( Say Z1).
 This Z1 is sent to feed-forward network.
 This process is repeated for every input word.

 ![](/q-k-v.png)